impillar/AndroidReferences/LiteratureReview.md

 + AUTOREB: Automatically Understanding the Review-to-Behavior Fidelity in Android Applications, CCS 2015 (tool: AUTOREB)

 ## Obfuscation & Evasion Techniques
- + Stealth attacks: An extended insight into the obfuscation effects on Android malware, Computer & Science 2015
+ + Stealth Attacks: An Extended Insight into the Obfuscation Effects on Android Malware, Computer & Science 2015